PedroS11/efatura-amigo-fe/README.md

 # Efatura Amigo

-Frontend for **Efatura Amigo** — a dashboard to search Portuguese companies by NIF, backed by the [Efatura Amigo API](https://github.com/PedroS11/efatura-amigo-be).
+**Efatura Amigo Dashboard** — a dashboard to search Portuguese companies by NIF, backed by the [Efatura Amigo API](https://github.com/PedroS11/efatura-amigo-be).

 ## Features